SheinyCraftHD/YideSpace/README.md

 # YideSpace

-**YideSpace** is a 3D Space Shooter I'm / We're currently working on.
+**YideSpace** is a 3D Space Shooter I'm currently working on.
 (I'm still doing everything by myself, but I hope to get some fellas working with me.)

 > PS: You pronounce the *Yide* like *wide*.
 The *Y* thing is like my trademark.
 I know, super inventive...